 Kevin Geoffroy: Chief of Staff

-Kevin Geoffroy is OCHIN’s VP of Marketing and serves as a member of the OCHIN Executive Leadership Team.
-Kevin is responsible for internal and external communications, member governance and workgroups, partnerships, and OCHIN’s consulting service offering.
-Prior to this role, Kevin spent four years as VP of EHR Operations at OCHIN, and he is still heavily involved with account management of large and national accounts.
-Kevin has 20 years of operations management, account management, and project delivery experience, and he has worked with organizations such as Sapient Corporation, Arcadia, and Innovatix.
-Kevin has a BS in Computer Science from Worcester Polytechnic Institute and an MBA from New York University.
+As Chief of Staff, Kevin Geoffroy serves as a member of the OCHIN Executive Leadership Team.
+Kevin is responsible for supporting the needs of the CEO and coordinates corporate governance, strategic planning, marketing, corporate communications, and member engagement strategy.
+Prior to his current role, Kevin was OCHIN’s VP of Marketing and before that, OCHIN’s VP of EHR Operations.
+Kevin has over 20 years of operations and technology experience, and he has worked with organizations such as Sapient, Arcadia, and Innovatix.
+Kevin has a BS in Computer Science from Worcester Polytechnic Institute and an MBA from the NYU Stern School of Business.

-As OCHIN’s Chief Information Officer (CIO), Clayton Gillett is responsible for the overall data governance and consistent and efficient use and application of data across all OCHIN platforms and integration of data with third party systems.
+As Chief Information Officer, Clayton Gillett is responsible for the overall data governance and consistent and efficient use and application of data across all OCHIN platforms and integration of data with third party systems.
 Clayton is the CEO of HIT Impacts, a services organization charged with leveraging the strengths of the two largest Health Center Controlled Networks (HCCNs): OCHIN Inc. and Health Choice Network.
 Prior to his work with HIT Impacts, Clayton was the Executive Director of O-HITEC, the Regional Extension Center for Oregon; the Chief Operating Officer of OCHIN; and a consultant for a large independent firm providing strategic advice, implementation assistance, and general consulting services to integrated delivery systems, MSOs, hospitals, and large group practices.
 He holds a Bachelor’s Degree in Biology from the University of Utah, a Masters of Business Administration, and a Masters of Healthcare Administration, both from the University of Washington.